 Financial and economic analyses also differ in their treatment of external effects (benefits and costs), such as favorable effects on health environment etc. Economic analysis attempts to value such externalities in order to reflect the true cost and value to the society.
 The inclusion of externalities raises difficult questions of their identification and measurement in terms of money.
 Having these differences in mind we would try to undertake viability analysis of proposed packages of micro irrigation technologies mainly based on its financial feasibility.

-Why analysis?

 As it has been frequently stated by many economists, resources used for production of desirable output are very scarce and demand for output from these resources are unlimited.
 This paradox phenomenon leads producers and investors to choose where to invest these scare resources so as to get maximum output in order to maximize benefits earned from these resources.
 Irrigation resources particularly irrigable land and water are extremely scarce and current demand for these resources’ development is alarmingly growing.
 This paradox is the cause for undertaking financial and economic analysis using different decision-making techniques such as Cost –Benefit analysis, Net present value analysis, payback period

 In the analysis the two discounting evaluation criteria are used to come up with feasible conclusions i.e. Net Present Value (NPV), and Benefit Cost Ratio.